hugoduncan/codox-md/README.md

 public var-name
 : Content replaced with the name of each var.

+public var-type
+: The var-type class will be augmented with either a "macro", "fn", or "var" class, depending on the type of var.

 public usage
 : Content replaced with the arglists for each var.